-Less than six months later, the U.S. Department of Defense and Department of Agriculture identified the mcr-1 gene in bacteria cultured from a patient in .
-They also found the gene in intestinal samples collected from two pigs, one from South Carolina and one from Illinois.
+Less than six months later, the U.S. Department of Defense and Department of Agriculture identified the mcr-1 gene in bacteria cultured from a patient in

 That discovery raised concerns about the potential spread of mcr-1 and colistin-resistant bacteria in healthcare and agricultural settings.

 The mcr-1gene is located on a small piece of DNA known as a plasmid, which can be passed from one bacterium to another.